 What are the differences between Chainlink and Solana?

-Solana is a decentralised blockchain where scalable and user-friendly DApps can be built and launched.
+Solana is a decentralized blockchain where scalable and user-friendly DApps can be built and launched.
 Solana can achieve some of the highest transaction speeds, and this is just one of the reasons why it is so popular.

 Solana has grown over 13,000% from the start of the year, and it is considered a potential alternative to Ethereum because of its scalability and unique technologies.
 Solana allows for smart contracts to be run on its platform, and it allows developers to create and launch DApps on its platform.